 Craps Strategy and Odds – How to Win at Craps More Often

-Images from shutterstock.comcraps rules are fairly straightforward, but it can look intimidating to novice players.
+While craps rules are fairly straightforward, it can look intimidating to novice players.
 With so many different bets on a craps table, it can appear as if making a smart bet can be almost impossible.

 Yet, only a handful of craps bets make any real sense!

-This is why I decided to look for the best craps strategy out there and talk about how to win in this game.
+Since this is the game I really love and have played multiple times, I decided to look for the best craps strategy out there and talk about how to win in this game.